Pornhub: Non-consensual pornography

-In December 2020, Nicholas Kristof's opinion column in The New York Times described Pornhub as a company which "monetizes child rapes, revenge pornography, spy cam videos of women showering, racist and misogynist content, and footage of women being asphyxiated in plastic bags."
+In December 2020, Nicholas Kristof's opinion column in The New York Times described Pornhub as a company that "monetizes child rapes, revenge pornography, spy cam videos of women showering, racist and misogynist content, and footage of women being asphyxiated in plastic bags".
 In response to the column, Pornhub announced it would prevent video uploads from unverified users and would disable video downloads.
 Visa and Mastercard also announced they would review their financial ties to Pornhub.
 On 10 December 2020, Mastercard and Visa blocked use of their cards on Pornhub.
 Pornhub told the New York Times that these claims were "irresponsible and flagrantly untrue".
+Performer Siri Dahl expressed criticism that Visa and Mastercard's actions victimized pornographic performers, while Pornhub continued to make most of its money through banner ads.
+Kristof, in a follow-up 2025 column, cited internal documents that allegedly showed Pornhub employees joking about child sexual abuse material available and that moderators were aware of 706,000 videos that were flagged for unlawful content in 2020.

 On 14 December 2020, Pornhub announced that all videos posted by unverified users had been removed from public access "pending verification and review".
 This reduced the number of videos on the website from 13 million to 4 million.
 In Brazil, according to Clayton Nunes, CEO of Brasileirinhas, the result of this action showed that the people who upload non-consensual pornography to Pornhub are the same people who upload pirated pornography.
+Following their ban on unverified user posting videos, Pornhub released a blog post where they compared those opposed to them to who "same forces that have spent 50 years demonizing Playboy, the National Endowment for the Arts, sex education, LGBTQ rights, women's rights, and even the American Library Association.

-In December 2020, MindGeek, Pornhub's parent company was sued in California for hosting non-consensual videos produced by GirlsDoPorn, which coerced women into appearing in their videos under false pretenses.
-In January 2021, a class action lawsuit making similar claims was launched in Montreal.
-The Canadian proposed class action sought $600million for anyone who had intimate photos and videos, some of which may have been taken when they were underage, shared on MindGeek's sites without their consent, since 2007.
-In June 2021, 34 women sued MindGeek in federal court in California, alleging that the company had exploited them and hosted and promoted videos that depicted rape, revenge porn, and child sexual abuse.
+In April 2021, Vice reported that individuals tied to far-right and Christian fundamentalist groups, which claim to be anti-trafficking and anti-pornography activists, disseminated disinformation and made death threats towards Pornhub's staff and sex workers.

-In the wake of these controversies, Vice has reported that individuals tied to far-right and Christian fundamentalist groups, which claim to be anti-trafficking and anti-pornography activists, have disseminated disinformation and made death threats towards Pornhub's staff and sex workers.
+A 2023 documentary, Money Shot: The Pornhub Story, covered the opposition to Pornhub and the views of pornographic performers.
+It featured interviews with Kristof, a lawyer representing women suing MindGeek and a spokesperson for the anti-sex-trafficking group National Center on Sexual Exploitation.

-In 2023 a tool developed by Meta Platforms—Take It Down—was released.
+In 2023, a tool developed by Meta Platforms—Take It Down—was released.
 Participating platforms—including Pornhub—agree to remove non-consensual images or videos that users flag with the tool.
-Also participating are OnlyFans, Facebook, Yubo, and Instagram.
+Other participants include OnlyFans, Facebook, Yubo, and Instagram.
 The program relies on users uploading hashes of images and cannot identify edited versions of the image.